 First of all: do I think there was always a second loop to begin with?
 The evidence seems split directly in half.
 Writing is usually an early design step, but only half the worlds’ narratives properly incorporate the time skip between the first and second visits.
 For example, some world’s second trip plots are entirely distinct from the first, like in Port Royal, which makes me suspect that those worlds were definitely written after the time skip was part of the plan.
 If the second loop was added part-way into development, it must have been during the writing phase (and so very early on), or else those distinct plots don’t make any sense!
 But is there any clearer evidence than that?

-How about another approach?
+I can reinforce this idea of an “early split” via another approach.
 The very idea of return trips seems to support KH2’s theme of reunion, since you reunite with characters from each Disney world by physically going back to each Disney world.
 What does that prove?
-Well, the theme of reunion seems to have been heavily damaged by the editing process, which suggests to me that the theme was well-integrated early on in KH2’s design process but was thrown under a bus during the editing stage.
+Well, the theme of reunion that we actually have in the final seems to have been heavily damaged by the editing process, which suggests to me that the theme was well-integrated early on in KH2’s design process but was thrown under a bus during the editing stage.
 As a consequence, I can’t help but suspect that anything that supports the theme of reunion is a survivor from an earlier draft, including the concept of a second loop.

 On the other hand, it is only half the worlds that seem to have been written with the second loop in mind, and I won’t deny that some of the second loop trips are really poorly done from a gameplay perspective and just seem to be filling time while their plots burn up (Halloween Town, Pride Lands).
 The Olympus Coliseum tournaments go for a snooze during the second loop, which suggests that they weren’t spaced out to account for the second loop.
 Assault on the Dreadnaught also shows up suspiciously late to the party with battleships.
 And remember when we were talking about Timeless River being moved to the end of the first loop?
 What if there was only one loop to begin with?
 The “Timeless River finale” theory would become an even better fit.
 You’ll have to make up your own mind on the issue!